Advanced Welsh Baccalaureate Qualification

-The revised and more rigorous Welsh Baccalaureate is based on a Skills Challenge Certificate, which will be graded, and Supporting Qualifications.
-The primary aim is to enable learners to develop and demonstrate an understanding of and proficiency in essential and employability skills:
+The Welsh Baccalaureate is based on a Skills Challenge Certificate, which will be graded, and Supporting Qualifications.
+The primary aim is to enable learners to develop and demonstrate an understanding of essential employability skills.

-The emphasis is on applied and purposeful learning and to provide opportunities for assessment in a range of real life contexts through three Challenge Briefs and an Individual Project.
+The emphasis is on applied and purposeful learning to provide opportunities for assessment in a range of real-life contexts through three Challenge Briefs and an Individual Project.

-Learners will engage in active, creative, open ended and learner-led activities.
+Indeed, learners will engage in active, creative, open-ended and learner-led activities.

 The objective is for the learners to increase their confidence, and their motivation for skills development; whilst working independently, taking on responsibility and working effectively with others.

-University responses to the new WBQ qualification have been very positive, and they recognise the value of the more rigorous new specification.
-Many universities have been liaising with the WJEC to produce challenges that will help students better prepare to make the transition from A levels to studying in Higher Education
+Furthermore, many universities have been liaising with the WJEC to produce challenges that will help students better prepare to make the transition from A levels to studying in Higher Education.

-- A typical offer for studying History at Cardiff University is: AAB, however this year a student from NPTC Group has received an offer of ABB, with any one of these grades being obtained through successful completion of the WBQ
+- A typical offer to study History at Cardiff University is AAB, however, a student from NPTC Group received an offer with ABB, through successful completion of the WBQ.

-- Exeter University currently welcomes the WBQ as being equivalent to any other A-level, and offers are made accordingly.
+- Exeter University welcomes the WBQ as being equivalent to any other A-level, with offers made accordingly.